How to Make Accurate Project Estimations

 • Expected estimate: (7 + 14 + (4 x 11))/6 = 10.83 days

-At the output, we get a project estimate which takes into account some uncertainty and risk in tasks.
-The PERT method can be quite time-consuming, but it can provide a high degree of accuracy.
+At the output, we get a software project estimate which takes into account some uncertainty and risk in tasks.
+The PERT method can be quite time-consuming, but such time and cost estimation techniques in project management can provide a high degree of accuracy.
 Yet if you need a quick estimate, you may use the MVP cost calculator.

 Need more project cost estimation examples?